 There was also a good deal of low-level dishonesty and trickery, which hardly merits the label of organized crime, but might be perpetrated by groups, such as the three men who travelled Devon in 1354 and obtained valuables from householders by claiming to have magic powers which could duplicate the treasures.
 Also in this category might be considered the very widespread sale of substandard goods, lax service and short measure which town and royal authorities tried endlessly to stamp out.

 Ship-borne piracy is necessarily a group endeavour, relying mainly on the pirate crew outnumbering the defenders of the ship or coastal settlement being attacked.
 The iconic age of Atlantic piracy was 17th and 18th century, perhaps another hundred years either side, but piracy was a regular feature of sea travel and coastal life from ancient times.
 Around medieval Europe, the most prolific pirates were Vikings in the early middle ages and corsairs from the Islamic world and southern Europe later, but there were many others.
 There were also pirates elsewhere in the world, especially south-east Asia.

 Smuggling was also endemic, as most kingdoms imposed restrictions and taxes on trade and many people sought to get around these.
-Requiring a network for the onward trade of smuggled goods, this form of crime was also generally a more or less organised affair, though many of its participants had other occupations most of the time.
+Requiring a network for the onward trade of smuggled goods, this form of crime was also generally a more or less organized affair, though many of its participants had other occupations most of the time.